 Selecting the best Japanese learning app depends on the individual.

-Suppose you just want to learn basic conversation to visit Japan.
+Suppose you want to learn basic conversation skills before visiting Japan.
 In that case, a basic vocabulary and phrasebook app might be all you need.

 What if you want to learn Japanese for careers?
-Or Perhaps, divide deep into everything Japan?
+Or perhaps we can divide everything in Japan deeply?

-Then, you need apps that can take you to an advanced level or help you equip for higher level JLPT like N2.
-Also, apps that enter immersion mode cover all aspects like speaking, reading, writing, and listening.
+Then, you need apps that can help you reach an advanced level or prepare for higher-level JLPTs such as N2.
+Apps that enter immersion mode cover all aspects of communication, including speaking, reading, writing, and listening.

 While I have listed many free, freemium, and paid-only platforms, you can start with a few free ones.
 Then, check if it is available on your devices, such as Apple Mac, Laptop, Android, or iOS.

-Once you like and have a wonderful experience with any app, you may feel you need extra features.
-Then, you can consider upgrading to a subscription-based of your chosen apps.
+Once you like an app and have a positive experience, you may feel you need additional features.
+Then, you can consider upgrading to a subscription-based service for your chosen apps.

 And remember, no single app can replace an experienced Japanese tutor or language school.
-At best, it can supplement and help you achieve your fluency in the Japanese language.
+At best, it can supplement your efforts to achieve fluency in Japanese.

-There is an endless list of the best language learning apps to choose from.
-Yet, the above one is good and has often worked for most.
-So, pick the one that suits you the most.
+There is an endless list of the best language-learning apps to choose from.
+Yet the one above is good and has often worked for most.
+Please select the option that best suits you.

-Do you have any suggestions on missed-out valuable apps for learning Japanese or questions?
+Do you have any suggestions for valuable apps that were missed for learning Japanese, or any questions?
 Share your thoughts in the comments.

 I read this article to help with a writing class report.
 I am researching why Japanese Language Learning Apps don’t work to learn Japanese fully.
 I really enjoyed reading this article and it provided me with some very helpful directions on where to go from here.
 I am wondering though what the author’s opinion is on apps such as WaniKani and KawaiiNihongo.